Norfolk Gas Explosion Press Release

 Breakstone added, “It appears that EnergyUSA failed to heed the obvious warning on the fuel tank that required the tank be filled to its capacity to prevent odorant fade.”

 In less than 18 months, Attorney Breakstone took over 35 depositions and secured the testimony of every key actor in this tragedy.
-At the end of this arduous process, Attorney Breakstone demonstrated that the propane gas company negligently allowed the small amount of propane gas in the subject tank to become de-odorized in order to same less than $1,000.
-He also showed that the plumbing contractor negligently failed to ensure that a simple plumbing connection was secure in order to prevent the inadvertent release of unodorized gas into the basement environment.
+During this time, Attorney Breakstone demonstrated that the propane gas company negligently allowed the small amount of propane gas in the subject tank to become de-odorized in order to save less than $1,000.
+He further demonstrated the plumbing contractor negligently failed to ensure that a simple plumbing connection was secure.
+This would have prevented the inadvertent release of unodorized gas into the basement environment.

-One of the other results of this case was the initiation of safety practices statewide which would ensure that a tragedy like this not befall any other unsuspecting workers.
+As a result of this case, the state of Massachusetts initiated statewide safety practices to ensure that another tragedy like this does not befall any other unsuspecting workers.

 You can read the full settlement report and watch the video testimonial of Scott Nichols, the brother of William Nichols, who tragically perished in this explosion.
-Scott speaks to the experience of being represented by Attorney Marc Breakstone in this case.Reports
+Scott speaks to his experience of being represented by Attorney Marc Breakstone.Reports